 The rise of economic nationalism in the US in particular is reflected in its lack of enthusiasm even for any multilateral economic agreements.
-In 2017, Donald Trump withdrew from the TPP, the negotiations for which were initiated under the Obama administration in 2009 for a comprehensive trade agreement with several countries in the Asia-Pacific region with the declared objective of promoting US priorities and values.
-The present Biden administration is showing only lukewarm response to the proposal for a much less comprehensive Asia-Pacific trade deal called Indo-Pacific Economic Framework (IPEF).
+In 2017, Donald Trump withdrew from the Trans-Pacific Partnership (TPP), the negotiations for which were initiated under the Obama administration in 2009 for a comprehensive trade agreement with several countries in the Asia-Pacific region with the declared objective of promoting US priorities and values.
+The present Biden administration is showing only a lukewarm response to the proposal for a much less comprehensive Asia-Pacific trade deal called the Indo-Pacific Economic Framework (IPEF).
 Instead, American policy in Asia is now focused on limited bilateral deals that support President Biden's industrial policy, which seeks to boost domestic manufacturing.
 For example, Indonesia has initiated a trade deal with the US called "minerals for batteries" (Indonesia accounts for almost half the nickel that was mined globally last year).
 And the government of the Philippines is pushing for a similar agreement.
 Very recently, the US has moved towards closer bilateral economic relations with Vietnam in an attempt to pull it away from strong economic links with China.
 At the same time as America is withdrawing from multilateral deals, China is throwing its hat into the ring.
 The Regional Comprehensive Economic Partnership, a 14-member trade deal that came into effect last year under China's initiative, will bind Asian economies more tightly to China.
-All this means that each developing countries is increasingly left to itself to negotiate and explore its global economic opportunities.
+All this means that each developing country is increasingly left to itself to negotiate and explore its global economic opportunities.

-Even in the rule-based trade arrangements, there is need for individual countries, especially the less developed ones, to be careful in safeguarding their trade interests.
-In spite of its LDC status, Bangladesh was denied duty-free excess for of its main export item, namely, ready-made garments in the US market.
-Following the Rana Plaza disaster in 2013, the US withdrew its GSP facility for exports from Bangladesh on ground of inadequate compliance of internally recognised worker rights.
-This was a noteworthy punitive measure on the part of the US, given that this facility of non-reciprocal duty-free access has been provided by the US since 1974 to a large number of developing countries, nearly 90 of them, in addition to the Least Developed Countries (LDCs).
-At the time, this withdrawal of the GSP facility did not draw much attention, since it affected only some minor non-garment exports from Bangladesh (garment exports already being denied duty-free access) such as home textie, handicrafts, leather products, etc.; less noticed, however, was the potential negative impact of the measure on the future prospects of diversification of Bangladesh's export in the US market.
+Even within rule-based trade arrangements, there is a need for individual countries, especially the less developed ones, to be careful in safeguarding their trade interests.
+In spite of its least developed country (LDC) status, Bangladesh was denied duty-free excess for its main export item, namely, readymade garments, in the US market.
+Following the Rana Plaza disaster in 2013, the US withdrew its generalised system of preferences (GSP) facility for exports from Bangladesh on the grounds of inadequate compliance with internationally recognised worker rights.
+This was a noteworthy punitive measure on the part of the US, given that this facility of non-reciprocal duty-free access has been provided by the US since 1974 to a large number of developing countries, nearly 90 of them, in addition to the LDCs.
+At the time, this withdrawal of the GSP facility did not draw much attention since it affected only some minor nongarment exports from Bangladesh (garment exports already being denied duty-free access) such as home textiles, handicrafts, leather products, etc.; less noticed, however, was the potential negative impact of the measure on the future prospects of diversification of Bangladesh's export in the US market.